EazeAI/AI-OpenBook/index.md

-#### Broken Links!
+#### Broken Links!!!

 ```
-Some of the links are broken as we moved to md version.
+Some of the links are broken as we moved to markdown version.
 Team working on it.
-Will be resolved soon
+Will be resolved soon...
 ```

 # Practical Artificial Intelligence